sap-tutorials/Tutorials/tutorials/ai-core-orchestration-grounding/ai-core-orchestration-Grounding.md

 In this step, we will create a document-grounding pipeline in SAP AI Core using the `@sap-ai-sdk/document-grounding` package of the [SAP Cloud SDK for AI (JavaScript)](https://github.com/SAP/ai-sdk-js/tree/main/packages/document-grounding).

-• To start, install the dependency in your project.
+• To start, install the dependency to your project.

 ```
 npm install @sap-ai-sdk/document-grounding